Pawtel/PawtelDocs/README.md

 We will be working remotely and alone, communicating mostly via discord chat and discord calls.

+We have decided to build our apps within 5 sprints:

+1. Set up front and back end frameworks
+2. Create login functionality
+3. Create & Read functionality for parent and hotel staff
+4. Create Delete and Update functionalities
+5. Daily bookings and total balance on staff dashboard
+6. Further styling of application to enhance look

 ## Screenshots of Github Projects Board